ZhongLIFR/GXAttack/README.md

-This repository is the official implementation of *When Predictions Remain but Explanations Shift: White-box Adversarial Attacks on Post-hoc GNN Explanations* (Paper under review).
+This repository is the official implementation of *White-box Adversarial Attacks on Post-hoc GNN Explanations* (Paper under review).

 # When Predictions Remain but Explanations Shift: White-box Adversarial Attacks on Post-hoc GNN Explanations